 Storage Options

 These rolls are best on the day they're made, but they keep well for a few days.
+I recommend rewarming the rolls before eating them.
 Here's how to store them:

 - Freezer - Place oat flour cinnamon rolls in an airtight container or freezer-safe bag and keep them in the freezer for up to 2 months.
 Defrost in the fridge before eating and reheating.